artop123/strava-statistics/README.md

     "YYYY-MM-DD": 198,
     "YYYY-MM-DD": 220
 }'
+# Calculate estimated FTP (eFTP) based on the activities in the last X months
+# The eFTP will be used to calculate your activity intensity
+# To disable eFTP leave this empty
+CALCULATE_EFTP_BASED_ON_LAST_NUMBER_OF_MONTHS=
 # Full URL with ntfy topic included.
 This topic will be used to notify you when a new HTML build has run.
 # Leave empty to disable notifications.
 NTFY_URL=''